microsoft/CLUES/README.md

   author={Mukherjee, Subhabrata and Liu, Xiaodong and Zheng, Guoqing and Hosseini, Saghar and Cheng, Hao and Yang, Greg and Meek, Christopher and Awadallah, Ahmed Hassan and Gao, Jianfeng}, year={2021}
 }

-@inproceedings{liu2020mtdnn,
-  title={The Microsoft Toolkit of Multi-Task Deep Neural Networks for Natural Language Understanding}, author={Liu, Xiaodong and Wang, Yu and Ji, Jianshu and Cheng, Hao and Zhu, Xueyun and Awa, Emmanuel and He, Pengcheng and Chen, Weizhu and Poon, Hoifung and Cao, Guihong and others}, booktitle={Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics: System Demonstrations}, pages={118--126}, year={2020}
-}
 ```

 ## Acknowledgments